 - one emigrated from Egypt and conducted his attack a decade after coming to the United States

 When the data is extended to include individuals who conducted attacks inside the United States that were foiled or otherwise failed to kill anyone, there are only three cases that the travel ban could have applied to.
 However, in two of those cases, the individual entered the United States as a child.
 In a third case the individual had a history of mental illness and assault not related to jihadist terrorism.

 On March 3, 2006, Mohammed Reza Taheri-Azar, a naturalized citizen from Iran, drove a car into a group of students at the University of North Carolina, injuring nine people.
 However, Taheri-Azar, though born in Iran, came to the United States at the age of two.
 As a result his radicalization was homegrown inside the United States.

-On September 17, 2016 Dahir Adan, a 20-year-old naturalized citizen from Somalia, injured ten people while wielding a knife at a mall in Minnesota.
+On September 17, 2016 Dahir Adan, a 20-year-old naturalized citizen from Somalia - though born in Kenya, injured ten people while wielding a knife at a mall in Minnesota.
 However, like Taheri-Azar, Adan had come to the United States as a young child.